 - Clearly define the installation envelope and the environment.

-The goal should be to specify a system for the maximum width, speed and all substrates.
+Often the goal should is set to specify a system for the maximum width, speed and all substrates.
 Doing so can increase cost of the project considerably.
 It is important to investigate the cost of a system that will address the key products, defects and requirements and to determine what the delta in cost to address the remainder is.
 Many projects never get off the ground as a result of over specifying.

 The three key factors are: